vapor/blog/Content/posts/vapor-next-steps.md

 Running an open source project on Vapor's scale is not an easy prospect.
 Whilst Vapor is in a good position currently to weather any storms we want to ensure we're in the best possible place we can be.
 We have an amazing selection of [sponsors](https://github.com/sponsors/vapor) and want to continue to grow that.
 If you have found Vapor useful personally and are interested in supporting us then please take a look.

 If you are using Vapor in your company then consider sponsoring us at one of our corporate tiers.
 You'll get dedicated time from the core team and a dedicated line to be able to ask questions.
+Sponsors are by far the best way to support the project and ensure it continues to grow and succeed.
+Whether it is an individual supporting at $5 a month or a company supporting us at a corporate tier we are incredible grateful.
 More sponsors would allow us to fund more full-time core engineers, more work like the redesign and build a better product.

 ### The Vapor Support Program